ElisaMarchete/SVG-logo-maker/README.md

-# SVG Logo Maker
+# Logo Maker
 This is a simple SVG Logo Maker application built using Node.js.
-With this application, you can generate a logo consisting of up to three characters, choosing the text color, shape, and the color.
+With this application, you can generate a logo consisting of up to three characters, choosing the text, shape, and the colors.

 ## Installation
 1. Clone this repository